chatterbox-im/chatterbox/DESIGN.md

     *   Idempotent inserts (`INSERT OR IGNORE`) allow safe replay of MAM results.
     *   Used as the primary source of history on contact switch; MAM becomes catch-up only.
 *   **`credentials.rs`:**
-    *   Handles the loading and saving of user credentials (server, username, password) securely to a configuration file.
+    *   Handles loading and saving credentials and app settings.
+    *   Credentials are stored in `credentials.json`; saved passwords are base64-encoded for storage, not encrypted.
+    *   App settings such as the OS notification toggle are stored in `settings.json`.
 *   **`utils.rs`:**
     *   Contains miscellaneous utility functions, such as setting up logging (`log` crate) and reading lines from standard input.